-

 Mulching and Weed control

-Apply mulching layers immediately after planting with tree leaves, purali, sugarcane trash or whatever available with the farmer.
-This may be up to about 5 cm height.
-Weeding operation may be done after about 30 days when mulch should be removed first.
-Apply Mulch after weeding and application of fertilizes.
+Apply mulching layers immediately after planting with tree leaves, purple, sugarcane trash, or whatever is available to the farmer.
+This may be up to about 5 cm in height.
+The weeding operation may be done after about 30 days when mulch should be removed first.
+Apply Mulch after weeding and application of fertilizers.
 Repeat operations at each fertilizer application.

 Pests and Diseases Control

-- Rhizome scale: Dip rhizomes in Quinalphos 0.1% both prior to storage and sowing.
+• Rhizome scale: Dip rhizomes in Quinalphos 0.1% both before storage and sowing.

-- Rhizome rot: Precaution: Dip in M-45 solution both before storage and before sowing.
-After attack: drench with M-45 solution.
+• Rhizome rot: Precaution: Dip in M-45 solution both before storage and before sowing.
+After the attack: drench with M-45 solution.

-- Anthracnose: Dried twigs are pruned off first.
-This to be followed by two sprays of Carbendazim @1 grams/liter or copper oxychloride – 3 grams/liter fortnightly.
+• Anthracnose: Dried twigs are pruned off first.
+This is to be followed by two sprays of Carbendazim @1 grams/liter or copper oxychloride – 3 grams/liter fortnightly.
 Spray of Zineb or Mancozeb may be regularly done weekly.

 Suggested Products for Ginger Crop Cultivation